ComputeCanada/2017-11-15-ualberta/spreadsheet_lessons/01-format-data.md

 The rule of thumb, when setting up a datasheet, is columns = variables, rows = observations, and cells = data or values.

+One strong reason for this given our need to be able to export this data to other programs is that _most_ programs that work with data expect each line to be an observation with a consistent format that will allow it to access the recorded variables by the order they are in.

 Therefore, instead of the consolidated example above, we should have the separated example below:

 ![clean example](clean1.png)

+This will make it easy for a computer to do something find all objects with a height greater than 1000 because all the heights are separate from the other dimensions within each row.

 ### Exercise ###